-The peptide is secreted by saliva, and with just one teaspoon of saliva, Dr. McGeer says it’s possible to predict an eventual onset of Alzheimer’s disease.
+The peptide is secreted by saliva, and with just one teaspoon of saliva, Dr. McGeer believes it’s possible to predict an eventual onset of Alzheimer’s disease.

-People who are found to be at risk for eventual onset have the same level of Abeta42 in their saliva as do people already diagnosed with AD.
+People who are found to be at risk for eventual onset have the same level of Abeta42 in their saliva as do people already diagnosed with AD, says the report.

-Dr. McGeer says that such individuals show this elevated Abeta42 throughout their lifetime, and hence, can be tested for it at any time.
+Dr. McGeer points out that such individuals show this elevated Abeta42 throughout their lifetime, and hence, can be tested for it at any time.

 “Knowing that the prevalence of clinical Alzheimer’s Disease commences at age 65, we recommend that people get tested ten years before, at age 55,” says Dr. McGeer in the report, “when the onset of Alzheimer’s would typically begin.
 If they exhibit elevated Abeta42 levels then, that is the time to begin taking daily ibuprofen to ward off the disease.”

 This intervention would not work on someone who already has symptoms.

 “We now have a simple test that can indicate if a person is fated to develop Alzheimer’s disease long before it begins to develop,” continues Dr. McGeer in the paper (Journal of Alzheimer’s Disease, March 2018).